MMP for Generalized Pairs on K\"ahler 3-folds: Preliminaries

 \end{proof}

-Next, we will establish the cone theorem and existence of minimal models (and Mori fiber spaces) for generalized pairs in dimension $2$ which will be used in rest of the article in without reference.
+Next, we will establish the cone theorem and existence of minimal models (and Mori fiber spaces) for generalized pairs in dimension $2$.
+This will be used in the rest of the article without further reference.